 While there are many on the market, it's vital to choose one that allows for conversations between several people for remote online meetings.

 As face-to-face meetings are complicated while remote working, having a video conferencing software is a necessity.
+For example, it is common for managers to have a weekly video call with employees to review remote work kpis.

 Zoom is cool right now.
 The main advantage is that it's easy to use and you can host meetings via video conferencing and add up to 1,000 participants, if necessary.
 Recording the calls is also extremely easy.